 Our deepest hope is that practitioners of racial equity and disability justice find ways to partner together and find fellowship as we fight for our collective liberation, all within an accessible space, where needs and accommodations are respected and anticipated.

 Joining is free and we invite those who are committed to racial equity and those who are committed to disability justice to participate.
 We require all community members to fill out a brief questionnaire in advance of joining.
 Collab participants are based in the Chicago region.

-At first—and likely for a while—this community will convene virtually.
+At first—and likely for a while—this community is convening virtually.
 We have selected Microsoft Teams platform because it is widely available, free for community members, and accessible.
-We will launch Teams on October 27 and invite you to sign-up now.
-We will host larger events on Zoom.
-Disability Lead will provide accommodations like ASL, CART, and Spanish translation so all can participate actively and equitably.
+Larger events are hosted on Zoom.
+Disability Lead provides accommodations like ASL, CART, and Spanish translation so all can participate actively and equitably.

 The political and cultural climate we live in is dangerously ableist and racist.
 For example, last year, our nation celebrated the 30th anniversary of the Americans with Disabilities Act, the most sweeping civil rights legislation that was established to protect the rights of those with disabilities.
 And in that same year of celebration, we also witnessed: discrimination and rationing of healthcare for those who were disabled and contracted COVID-19; a needed nationwide reckoning of police brutality yet with little acknowledgment that half of those killed by police are also disabled and get little to no justice; and a vaccine rollout that unceremoniously deprioritized those who are at most at-risk due to pre-existing conditions yet live in neighborhoods most affected by the pandemic.